R4R

 Using JDBC it is possible to relate one database table to another by creating a column in the table to derive its value from the value of a column in another table.
 If the tables had no columns in common, then there would be no way to relate them to one another. you can link tables together you can easily extract data from multiple tables with a single query, if your query mechanism supports this type of query.

-In order to integrate your tables into a single database, you’ll need to ensure that each table has a column that contains a value unique to that table.
-Such a column is called a key. following is the jdbc program showing the use of executeUpdate() to create a table jdbc programming.here I am creating two tables as per my requirement Student and coursecourse_Id is the primary key which relate two tables In below example Course_Id is the primary key which relate two tables student and course
+In order to integrate your tables into a single database, you will need to ensure that each table has a column that contains a value unique to that table.
+Such a column is called a key. following is the jdbc program showing the use of executeUpdate() to create a table jdbc programming.

 CREATE TABLE STUDENT(